spkenv/spk/docs/spfs/cli/markdown.md

 * `check` — Check a repositories internal integrity
 * `read` — Output the contents of a blob to stdout
 * `write` — Store an arbitrary blob of data in spfs
-* `docs` — Output the current configuration of spfs

 ###### **Options:**